JojoVes/CreativeWriting/Poems/IShouldn'tMissYou.md

 but when I do
 the most nagging question
 I cannot ask is:
-Do you miss me sometimes too?
+Do you miss me sometimes too,
+like when you look at your necklace, if you still have it?

 Maybe
 I just fear being forgotten